KenyettaWebDev82/kenyettas-healing-center/replit.md

 ### Architecture Notes
 - The application is designed for single-page deployment
-- Database schema is defined but migrations need to be run
+- Database schema is fully implemented with PostgreSQL tables created
+- PERN stack (PostgreSQL, Express, React, Node.js) ready for production deployment
-- Firebase configuration is flexible for different environments
+- Firebase configuration supports authentication and supplementary data storage
 - The chakra color scheme and healing center branding is integrated throughout the UI
 - Audio meditation files can be added to support guided meditation features
+- Dual storage system: PostgreSQL for production, in-memory for development
+- Comprehensive build system with Vite (frontend) and ESBuild (backend)